Where is Mt. Everest located?

 To sum up, November is one of the best seasons for Everest base camp trekking.
 The temperature would not be too cold because this is the winter starting month.
 So, we recommend this month too for the EBC trek except for the high passes trekking.

 Everest Base Camp Trek in December

 Note: June, July, and August are the environmental changes period.
-During this season, most people get sick and feel uncomfortable due to rains.
-So, we normally do not recommend higher elevation trekking during these months.
-But we of course are operating Everest base camp trek even during the monsoon period for those who are really prepared for this season.
+During this season, most people get sick and feel uncomfortable due to rain.
+So, we normally do not recommend higher-elevation trekking during these months.
+But we of course are operating an Everest base camp trek even during the monsoon period for those who are really prepared for this season.